What Is Antibiotic Resistance?

 What Is Antibiotic Resistance?
 Antibiotic Resistance is A World Health Issue

 Antibiotic resistance is a danger to all of us.
 A simple infection can get worse, or a trip to the hospital can turn from days into weeks.
-The bacteria are resistant – NOT YOU!
-Even very healthy people who have never taken antibiotics can become infected with antibiotic resistant bacteria from other sources.
+The bacteria are antibiotic resistant – NOT YOU!
+So even very healthy people who have never taken antibiotics can become infected with antibiotic resistant bacteria.

 What Is Antibiotic Resistance and What Can You Do?

 - Do not expect to get antibiotics when you or your child has a cold or cough.
 Most of these infections are caused by viruses and antibiotics will not help.

 - Discuss with your health-care provider whether your infection is viral or bacterial and whether an antibiotic is needed.

 - Be patient when you (or your child) have cold symptoms, cough, or sore throat.
 Most viral illnesses will take 4-5 days before getting better and up to 3 weeks for a full recovery.